TL;DR

 root@Meow:~#

-(If you don’t want to write Python, the canonical client is telnet 10.129.97.185 23 from the telnet package — same outcome, but writing it in telnetlib was instructive.)
+(If you do not want to write Python, the canonical client is telnet 10.129.97.185 23 from the inetutils-telnet package — same outcome, but writing it in telnetlib is more instructive about the protocol.)

 Flag